White suspect arrested in killing of nine at black U.S. church

 Demonstrations have rocked New York, Baltimore, Ferguson in Missouri and other U.S. cities following police killings of unarmed black men including Eric Garner, Freddie Gray and Michael Brown.

-A white police officer was charged with murder after he shot Walter Scott, an unarmed black man, in the back in April in neighboring North Charleston.
+A white police officer was charged with murder after he shot Walter Scott, an unarmed black man, in the back in April in neighbouring North Charleston.

 The Southern Poverty Law Center, which researches U.S. hate groups, said the attack illustrates the dangers that home-grown extremists pose.